11 Apr Mineral Infused Soaps to Take Home

 Lynnsey Flowerday, Retail Manager, explained Iron Mountain Hot Spring has been working with a specialty company to make the soaps for at least five years.
 “We fill five-gallon jugs with our hot springs water and ship it off to the company in Kansas where they make the soaps in small batches.
 Their quick turn-around process ensures that our guests get the full effects of the minerals in each bar of soap,” she said.

-Currently, all 11 soaps available feature a different scent and use only natural ingredients including essential oils for fragrance.
-The most popular are Citrus Mint, Lavender and Lemongrass Rosemary.
+All 11 soaps available feature a different scent and use only natural ingredients, including essential oils for fragrance.
+The most popular are Citrus Mint, Lavender, and Lemongrass Rosemary.
 During the holiday seasons, scents such as Orange Clove and Peppermint join the repertoire.
-Lynnsey is currently working with the company to create a new, natural charcoal soap bar with a tea tree scent which she says will be “great for detoxing the skin.”
-Mineral soaps sell for $8, but occasionally go on sale for 4 for $25, so keep an eye out.
+Lynnsey is working with the company to create a new, natural charcoal soap bar with a tea tree scent that she says will be “great for detoxing the skin.”
+Mineral soaps sell for $8 but occasionally go on sale for 4 for $25, so keep an eye out.

 Learn more about how Iron Mountain Hot Springs supports the health and well-being of guests both in and out of the soaking pools.
 Make plans to visit today!